ansys/pydpf-composites/version/dev/_sources/index.rst.txt

 PyDPF - Composites
 ------------------

-PyDPF - Composites enables the post-processing of composite structures based on `Ansys DPF`_ and the DPF Composites plugin.
+PyDPF Composites enables the postprocessing of composite structures based on `Ansys DPF`_ and the DPF Composites plugin.
 It implements classes on top of DPF Composites operators and data accessors for short fiber and layered composites (layered shell and solid elements).
-This module can be used to postprocess fiber reinforced plastics and layered composites, and to implement custom failure criteria and computation.
+You can use this module to postprocess fiber reinforced plastics and both layered and non-layered composites, as well as implement custom failure criteria and computations.

 .. grid:: 1 1 2 2
     :gutter: 2